Policy Name: Hazard Communication/Right to Know

 - Warning labels are not required for pipes and piping systems.
 However, contents of such systems should be clearly identified.

-potentially exposed to, Hazardous Chemicals will receive initial training on
+Training: Each Employee with Routine Exposure to Hazardous Chemicals will receive initial training on

 the Hazard Communication/Right-To-Know Law.
 Training will include the safe use

 of Hazardous Chemicals before initial assignment, annually thereafter and

 whenever a new hazard is introduced into their work areas.
 It is the

 responsibility of the Department Head, or designee(s), to notify the Office of